gadget-framework/gadget2/docs/userguide.md

 extension of the Stock Synthesis statistical assessment single-species framework into a multi species setting.

+\bigskip
 The initial BORMICON code was developed as part of a multi species programme implemented at the Marine Research Institute in Reykjavik, Iceland, starting in 1992 with Ólafur K Pálsson as project coordinator and Gunnar Stefánsson coordinating the modelling work.
 Subsequently the code became the basis for Fleksibest at the Institute of Marine Research in Bergen, Norway.
-Further development work in 1999-2003 was partly funded by EU grant QLK5-CT1999-01609 (”Development of Structurally Detailed Statistically Testable Models of Marine Populations”).
+Further development work in 1999-2003 was partly funded by EU grant QLK5-CT1999-01609 ("Development of Structurally Detailed Statistically Testable Models of Marine Populations").
-Development work for 2004-2006 was partly funded by EU grant 502482 (”Critical Interactions Between Species and their Implications for a Precautionary Fisheries Management in a Variable Environment - a Modelling Approach”).
-Developement work for 2010-2012 was partly funded by EU project ”Defineit” under the MariFish ERA-NET (grant ERAC-CT-2006-025989)
+Development work for 2004-2006 was partly funded by EU grant 502482 ("Critical Interactions Between Species and their Implications for a Precautionary Fisheries Management in a Variable Environment - a Modelling Approach").
+Developement work for 2010-2012 was partly funded by EU project "Defineit" under the MariFish ERA-NET (grant ERAC-CT-2006-025989)

+\bigskip
 The Gadget code is derived from the original BORMICON code of Halldór Narfi Stefánsson, Höskuldur Björnsson and Hersir Sigurgeirsson.
-Subsequent contributions include program additions by Morten Nygaard
-<span>Å</span>snes and Kristin Fr<span>ø</span>ysa to include the
+Subsequent contributions include program additions by Morten Nygaard Åsnes and Kristin Frøysa to include the Fleksibest model.
-Fleksibest model.
 The ability to run in parallel across a network of computers using PVM was implemented primarily by Aubjörg Jakobsdóttir with input from several other people, including Jón Gumundsson who worked on a variant based on Condor.
-Several mathematical additions and changes to allow for parallel minimisation on a network were implemented by órdís Linda órarinsdóttir and Kristjana Ýr Jónsdóttir.
+Several mathematical additions and changes to allow for parallel minimisation on a network were implemented by Þórdís Linda órarinsdóttir and Kristjana Ýr Jónsdóttir.

+\bigskip
-More recent changes include the work to use information from tagging experiments, which was implemented primarily by Sigurur Hannesson.
-The work on multivariate distributions was implemented by Bjarki ór Elvarsson.
+More recent changes include the work to use information from tagging experiments, which was implemented primarily by Sigurður Hannesson.
+The work on multivariate distributions was implemented by Bjarki Þór Elvarsson.
 Recent additions including major code cleanups, modifications to the input formats and debugging operations have been led by James Begley, who is the current maintainer of the code and coordinator of all